MarcinOrlowski/lombok-php/docs/README.md

   (as this simply makes little sense) nor `static` properties.
 * Visibility of generated accessors is always `public` in current implementation but more control is to be added shortly.
+* As all methods provided by `Lombok PHP` are handled on-the-fly, some IDEs or static analysers cam complain about calling non-existing method.
+And because IDEs are not aware of `Lombok PHP` yet, they will also not offer auto-completion for methods provided by `Lombok PHP`, so if you got any idea how to address the latter, please speak up!